 Visit the USC Financial Aid website for more information.

-First-year applicants who submit their applications by December 1 will be considered considered for USC Merit Scholarships administered through the Office of Admission.
-These include the full-tuition Trustee Scholarship, the half-tuition Presidential Scholarship and the one-quarter tuition Deans Scholarship.
+First-year applicants and transfer applicants will automatically be considered for USC Merit Scholarships administered through the Office of Admission.
+For first-year applicants, this includes the full-tuition Trustee Scholarship, the half-tuition Presidential Scholarship and the one-quarter tuition Deans Scholarship.
 Recipients of these scholarships have achieved at the highest level academically.

 We encourage all applicants to apply for university scholarships administered by organizations outside the Office of Admission.
 These generally require a separate application, have varying deadlines and eligibility requirements and may require an interview.

 USC Kaufman awards dance scholarships to students with outstanding talent in dance.
 Scholarship amounts are determined on an individual basis.
 While merit-based, dance scholarships work in conjunction with a student’s financial aid package to maximize total grant and scholarship money.

 We encourage you to explore outside scholarship opportunities.
 Browse free online search engines, talk to your high school’s scholarship coordinator or reach out to foundations that support dance through student scholarships.
 Please note that outside scholarships may change the composition of your financial aid package.